walterg7/security-operations-center/README.md

 ## **Objective**

 The goal of this lab is to learn cybersecurity in the lens of both the blue team and the red team (purple teaming).
 We will set up a purposefully weak environment via VirtualBox.
-We will implement a pfSense router for network segmentation and firewall, Security Onion and Splunk as our SIEM + IDS/IPS, an Active Directory environment to simulate an enterprise network, and a Kali Linux machine to simulate an attacker.
+We will use the following:
+- pfSense router for network segmentation and firewall
+- Security Onion and Splunk for our SIEM + IDS/IPS
+- An Active Directory environment to simulate an enterprise network
+- A Kali Linux machine to simulate an attacker/ pentester

  Once the lab is set up, we can perform various attacks and gradually strengthen the security of the machines and network, giving us exposure and hands-on experience to a wide variety of tools in the process.
 This repository serves to document each individual step for troubleshooting and future reference.

 **Blue Team**